 There are several issues with the days' sales uncollected measurement to be aware of, which are as follows:

 - Seasonality.
 The sales level of a business may change substantially by month.
 Since the measure is designed to be on an annualized basis, the amount of receivables included in the numerator may not reflect the average receivables level for the entire year.
-In correct for this issue, annualize the sales for the past quarter and use that in the denominator instead of the full-year net credit sales.
+To correct for this issue, annualize the sales for the past quarter and use that in the denominator instead of the full-year net credit sales.

 - Distribution.
 Some of the outstanding receivables could be extremely overdue, which drags down the outcome of the measurement.
 It can be useful to accompany the measurement with a notation regarding the aggregate total of receivables more than 60 or 90 days old, to give the reader a sense of the extent of this problem.